buck-ross/bs/README.md

 ```

 ## Usage
 BrainFuck Shell is primarily designed as a stream-manipulator.
 By default, both code and input data are read sequentially from standard in, and all output is directed toward standard out.
-For example, `echo ",a." | brainfuck` will cause "a" to be printed to standard out.
+For example, `echo ",a." | brainfuck-shell` will cause "a" to be printed to standard out.

 Input and output can also be redirected to files be passing the file names as CLI arguments in the following format:
-> brainfuck &lt;program file&gt; &lt;input file&gt; &lt;output file&gt;
+> brainfuck-shell &lt;program file&gt; &lt;input file&gt; &lt;output file&gt;

-For example, calling `brainfuck ./prog.txt ./input.txt ./output.txt` will execute the BrainFuck program in "prog.txt", read input data from "input.txt", and output data into "output.txt".
+For example, calling `brainfuck-shell ./prog.txt ./input.txt ./output.txt` will execute the BrainFuck program in "prog.txt", read input data from "input.txt", and output data into "output.txt".

 Additionally, the user may choose to only pass the program file or only the program and input files.
-For example, if "prog.txt" contains the code `,>+++[<.>-]`, then the call `echo "a" | brainfuck ./prog.txt` will print "aaa" to standard out.
+For example, if "prog.txt" contains the code `,>+++[<.>-]`, then the call `echo "a" | brainfuck-shell ./prog.txt` will print "aaa" to standard out.

 ## Building from Source
 1. Download the latest source tarball: `wget https://github.com/haximilian/brainfuck-shell/releases/download/v1.0.0/brainfuck-shell.1.0.0.tar.gz`